 Dropbox is the secure file sharing and storage solution that employees love and IT admins trust.
 Here are some things you can expect from the Dropbox/Grow integration.

-NOTE: This data source is available for accounts on the Starter, Standard, and Professional plans.
+NOTE: This data source is available for accounts on the Starter, Basic, and Professional plans.

 How to Connect